zowe/zowe-install-packaging/containers/conformance.md

 - This image has a `/component` directory and it will be used to prepare `/home/zowe/runtime` and `/home/zowe/instance` volumes to help Zowe component start.
 - In Kubernetes and OpenShift environments this step is defined with [`initContainers` specification](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).

-### Zowe Workspace Directory

-- Zowe workspace directory `/home/zowe/instance/workspace` will be defined as a persistent volume.
-- Components writing to this directory should be aware of the potential conflicts of same-time writing by multiple instances of the same component.
-- Components writing to this directory must NOT write container-specific information to this directory as it may potentially be overwritten by another container.

 ### Command Override

 - Component `CMD` and `ENTRYPOINT` directives will be overwritten with the Zowe launch script used to start it in Zowe context.

-### Persistent Volume(s)

-- This persistent volume MUST be created:
-  * `zowe-workspace` mounted to `/home/zowe/instance/workspace`.
-- The system administrator MUST define the persistent volume manually.
-Zowe Helm Chart and Zowe Operator do NOT create persistent volumes.

 ## CI/CD